-A surface is called \emph{saddle} if its Gauss curvature at each point is nonpositive; in other words the principal curvatures at each point have opposite signs or at least one of them is zero.
+A surface is called \emph{saddle} if its Gauss curvature at each point is nonpositive; in other words, the principal curvatures at each point have opposite signs or at least one of them is zero.

 If the Gauss curvature is negative at each point, then the surface is said to be {}\emph{strictly saddle}; equivalently, this means that the principal curvatures have opposite signs at each point.
-Note that in this case the tangent plane cannot support the surface even locally --- moving along the surface in the principal directions at a given point, one goes above and below the tangent plane at this point.
+In this case, the tangent plane cannot support the surface even locally --- moving along the surface in the principal directions at a given point, one goes above and below the tangent plane.

 \begin{thm}{Exercise} Let $f\:\mathbb{R}\to\mathbb{R}$ be a smooth positive function.
-Show that the surface of revolution of the graph $y\z=f(x)$ around the $x$-axis is saddle if and only if $f$ is convex; that is, if $f''(x)\ge0$ for any $x$. \end{thm}
+Show that the surface of revolution of the graph $y\z=f(x)$ around the $x$-axis is saddle if and only if $f$ is convex; that is, if $f''(x)\ge0$ for any~$x$. \end{thm}